Serving Mercer, Ocean, Monmouth, Somerset, & Middlesex County

 Scott has been certified as an associate certified entomologist after completing the rigorous educational requirements set forth by the Entomological Society of America.
 He is also a licensed NJDEP commercial pest control applicator.
 In addition to Core certification, he holds three key Category certifications, 7A certification for general and household pest control, 7B certification for termites and other wood-destroying insects, and 8B for mosquito control.

-Scott also is a member of Neptune city C.E.R.T. community emergency response team and is certified in CPR.
-During his spare time, Scott enjoys golfing and family time, especially sharing his love of camping and the wonders of nature with his kids.
+During his spare time, Scott enjoys spending time with his family and sharing his love of golfing, camping, and the wonders of nature with his kids.

 Some wily squirrels were able to successfully deceive a previously hired nuisance wildlife serve at this Keansburg, NJ home and escape capture.
 Apparently, the technician focused on looking up and over the roof of this home for potential access points to try and keep the squirrels out.
 To be sure, squirrels are arboreal rodents and they often initially access the home by first making their way to the roof, usually by either by traversing wires coming into the home or using overhanging branches as a roadway.
 However, squirrels don’t always access the home through the roof, fascia, or soffits.
 Good wildlife technicians have 360 degree thinking and look at the entire picture, always taking into account every possibility.

 I first asked the homeowner where she was hearing most of the wildlife activity.
 This often gives me a good starting point of where to start the inspection for entry points.
 She told me that most of the noise was coming from inside the wall voids of the first floor — nowhere near the roof or attic.
 Based on this, I decide to first inspect below rather than above.
 Sure enough, these squirrels were gaining access to the home behind the plaster walls of the living room from below the front porch.